 When a health care professional (HCP) is proactive and voluntarily self-reports drug or alcohol use to IPRP, higher levels of confidentiality and advocacy may be offered.
 However, if the HCP is later reported to IPRP by an outside agency, the voluntary (non-regulatory) status may be changed to reflect a mandatory or regulatory admission.

 → Contact us for next steps.

 How It Works

-With voluntary admission, you must sign a contract consenting to your participation in the recovery program.
+In Indiana, with voluntary admission, you must sign a contract consenting to your participation in the recovery program.
 This is then followed by work site support, random drug testing, and an active role in continuing care.
 The indicators of successfully completing the program require both accountability and transparency between you and IPRP.
 It is our job to help you achieve wellness while also ensuring public safety.
 This is achieved through documented treatment and participation, established measures of performance, and by incorporating evidence-based and individualized monitoring programs.